vihanga886/calculator-App-Java/README.md

 - Select the desired arithmetic operation.
 - Press the "=" button to see the result.
 - Use the "C" button to clear the current input.
-- Use the "Reset" button to reset the calculator.

 ## Contributing